coco33920/cv/docs/index.md

 ### School
 I spent the last two years in *prépa* in [Lycée Michel de Montaigne, Bordeaux](http://montaigne-bordeaux.fr) before that I prepared the French High School Diploma at [Lycée Gustave Eiffel, Bordeaux](https://www.eiffel-bordeaux.org/).

 I'm now at [ISTIC](https://istic.univ-rennes1.fr/), Beaulieu Campus, Rennes 1 University.
+In second year of a BSc, majoring in CS.

 ### Working experience
 I spent a month working in the IT department of the French *Direction Générale des Finances Publiques* (which is somewhat equivalent to the IRS to be simple).